rse/apollo-client-ws/README.md

 on top of WebSockets to support the subscription notification and unfortunately (from the perspective of the Apollo-Client-WS author), but by design, uses an opinionated way of implementing GraphQL subscriptions on the GraphQL engine side.
 The Apollo-Client-WS instead provides plain WebSocket communication, without any additional subscription protocol, and hence does not enfore any special support for subscriptions on the server side.

-For implementing a subscription or similar add-on protocol on top of Apollo-Client-WS, simply use the `send` method to send non-GraphQL request messages to the server and use the `receive` event for receiving non-GraphQL response messages from the server.
+For implementing a GraphQL subscription or similar add-on protocol on top of Apollo-Client-WS, simply use the `send` method to send non-GraphQL request messages to the server and use the `receive` event for receiving non-GraphQL response messages from the server.